cyberbotics/webots/docs/discord/technical-questions-2020.md

 ##### yash 07/07/2020 09:34:43
 Okay let me check it out

-##### o n i 07/07/2020 11:47:56
+##### oni 07/07/2020 11:47:56
 Hi.
 I'm new to webots and i've to make a multi-robot system coordonation project using Webots.
 After i went through the tutorial and saw the basics i'm trying to make my own project.
 But when i add the pr2 robot for example to my world and project the robot does the things he do in the demo and uses the controller from demo. all i want is to use the robot but to code myself the controller.
 Can someone help me with some answers or to explain me what i've to do ? i know it sounds dumb ,but as i said i'm new to Webots .I tried to look up for other tutorials than the cyberbotics ones and i couldn't find  things related to my problem.

 ##### Simon Steinmann [Moderator] 07/07/2020 11:50:45
-`@o n i` you can change your controller here.
+`@oni` you can change your controller here.
 If you want to create a new controller inside webots, use the wizard (top of the screen).
 If you select extern, you can have your controller running outside in your Terminal or IDE of your choice
 %figure
 ![unknown.png](https://cdn.discordapp.com/attachments/565154703139405824/730028027165147186/unknown.png)
 %end

-##### o n i 07/07/2020 12:09:20
+##### oni 07/07/2020 12:09:20
 `@Simon Steinmann` thank you very much .

 ##### EPIC 07/08/2020 08:16:07